alexanderblackh/qmk_firmware/readme.md

 ## My Designs
  * [AHB Planck Keymap](/keyboards/planck/keymaps/AHB) - My first custom design.
 Used this when trying out the Planck.
 I loved it for everything from the customization at your fingertips to the ortholinear design, but I especially loved the small form-factor, however, I needed more keys.
  * [PPlanck](/keyboards/PPlanck) - The self-dubbed "Programmers Planck".
 Since the Planck lacked just a few keys, I decided to add a new column on each side, thus multiplying my possibilities.
+WIP BUT ALMOST DONE!
  * MORE TO COME

 ## Join us at [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards) for more!!